History

 Co-Founders & Co-Directors of 100 Women Who Care Santa Fe:

 Katie Rountree is a former radio personality and TV weather anchor for the NBC station.
 Currently she does voice-over recording for companies all over the world.
 She is the Director of Development for Performance Santa Fe.
 In 2012 she co-founded 100 Women Who Care in Santa Fe.
-She is also the co-founder of Santa Fe Women to Women, through which she and her business partner Jody Feagan produce monthly luncheons, weekend writers workshops, podcasts and an annual conference meant to inspire, enrich, entertain and connect women in Santa Fe and throughout the world.
 She is the mother of two and lives in Santa Fe, NM with her husband and dog Scout.

 Co-Founders & Former Steering Committee Members: